 Multnomah County has created a ranked 20-year Capital Improvement Plan (CIP) that consists of capital maintenance and improvement projects for the County Road System and the Willamette River Bridge Program that are ranked according to criteria including safety and equity.
-The CIP is developed with extensive public input and is then presented to the County Board for in transportation projects providing the greatest public benefit.
+The CIP is developed with extensive public input and is then presented to the County Board for approval.
+The purpose of the CIP is to ensure limited public funds are invested in transportation projects providing the greatest public benefit.
 The CIP is reviewed and updated every 5 years and a new CIP is developed every 10 years.